MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-templates.md

 - A template is considered **active** once you create an assessment from that template.
 - A template is considered **inactive** if your organization isn’t using it for an assessment.

 When you purchase a premium template and create an assessment from it, that template is active for one year.
-Your purchase will automatically renew unless you cancel renewal.
+Your purchase will automatically renew unless you cancel.

 **Activated templates counter**